Larry Page is an American entrepreneur popularly known as the co-founder of the internet giant Google.

-- Larry Page is innovative, creative and intellegent when it comes to leadership style and methodology.
+- Larry Page is innovative, creative, and intelligent when it comes to leadership style and methodology.

-- His passion towards achieving the goals very much drives the quality of collaboration he does with other engineers and managers.
+- His passion for achieving goals very much drives the quality of collaboration he does with other engineers and managers.

-- He treats his employees and team members as family members, very much stems from patriachial leadership style he possess.
+- He treats his employees and team members as family members, which very much stems from his patriarchal leadership style.

-- Larry is great at fostering and developing free-wheeling healthy working enviroment propelling everyone to be more productive and competitive.
+- Larry is great at fostering and developing a free-wheeling healthy working environment propelling everyone to be more productive and competitive.

-- Larry’s leadership is against any form of beaurocracy, autocracy or othe leader-centric form of leadershi style.
+- Larry’s leadership is against any form of beaurocracy, autocracy, or leader-centric leadership style.

-- He entrust his employees to make decisions as by doing that, he empowers them to be more responsible and invested in the company’s progress.
+- He entrusts his employees to make decisions, empowering them to be more responsible and invested in the company’s progress.

-- He got involved himself in lot of various aspects of the business where usually C-suite executive avoids such as hiring process.
+- He got involved in a lot of various aspects of the business that usually C-suite executive avoids, such as the hiring process.

 Charismatic leaders are more likely to establish an innovative approach in the business or workplace.

 Larry Page is a great example of this sort!
-He is driven by a high level of motivation along his visions and ideologies makes him charismatic to his substitutes.
+He is driven by a high level of motivation along with his visions and ideologies, making him charismatic to his substitutes.

-Employees were more welcoming with new innovations at the workplace as coming from Larry Page.
+Employees were more welcoming to new innovations at the workplace, as coming from Larry Page.

-It is one of the most unique leadership and the personality trait of Larry, and also constitute a fair amount of share in his overall leadership style.
+It is one of their most unique leadership and personality trait of Larry, and it also constitutes a fair amount of share in his overall leadership style.

 One of the great examples of how much of a charismatic leader Larry was, is this –

-As Google evolving to become one of the most successful companies in the world, a lot of their employees at higher designations are capable of starting their own organizations.
+As Google evolves to become one of the most successful companies in the world, a lot of its employees at higher designations are capable of starting their own organizations.

-But it was only Larry Page, and his charismatic leadership that make others continue working for the company.
+But it was only Larry Page and his charismatic leadership that made others continue working for the company.

 Without the proper vision or lacking visionary skills, a leader cannot lead the company towards success.

-When there is a strongly pursued concrete goal, only then it can be aimed to fulfill in the given time and available to a breakdown in different tasks.
+When there is a strongly pursued concrete goal, only then can it be aimed to fulfill in the given time and available to a breakdown into different tasks.